RoboBrainCode/Docs/README.md

  5. Figure out the correct `nginx`, `uwsgi` and permission settings on the instances.

+ 6. Not so distant future - figure out how we are going to do testing.
+As our code get's bigger, we cannot blindly launch.

- 6. Distant future - possibly add Phabricator as a code review tool.
+ 7. Distant future - possibly add Phabricator as a code review tool.

 ----------